ipspace/blog/content/posts/2025/06/digital-twins-powerpoint-reality.md

 * Since [Dynamips](https://en.wikipedia.org/wiki/Dynamips) ran out of platforms to emulate, I haven't seen a virtual machine (or container) that supports **anything other than Ethernet interfaces**.
 That might not matter in 2025, but if you happen to have any other technology  in your network, it's an immediate showstopper.
 * Network operating systems packaged as virtual machines often have **different interface names** than the real hardware.
 The only vendor I've seen dealing with that was Cumulus Linux, which could (being based on Linux) simply rename the devices (Ethernet ports).
 * Very few virtual machines that emulate chassis switches allow you to **specify the line cards** you want to use.
-The only exception I'm aware of is Nokia SR Linux.
+The only exception I'm aware of is Nokia [SR Linux](https://containerlab.dev/manual/kinds/srl/#types) and [SR-OS](https://github.com/hellt/vrnetlab/tree/master/sros#variants).
 * Virtual machines usually have a **limited number of interfaces**, whether due to VM limitations or limitations of the virtualization infrastructure.
 That could make it impossible to reliably emulate large core switches.
 * **RAM and CPU requirements**: Some virtual machines emulating bloated network devices require 4+ CPU cores and 16+ GB of RAM.
 On the other hand, apart from [Clabernetes](https://containerlab.dev/manual/clabernetes/), I haven't seen any serious effort to build a *Digital Twin Infrastructure* that would be able to deploy the workload on a server cluster.
 It must be great fun building a server that can emulate a large Nexus OS fabric.